-In a world where development speed and flexibility are critical, cloud native and Kubernetes have become industry standards.
-Nevertheless, we see that many companies still focus primarily on development, while the platform takes a back seat.
-This leads to technical debt, unstable operations, and developers spending time on infrastructure instead of creating great products.
+Nevertheless, many companies still focus mainly on development, while the platform is downplayed.
+This leads to technical debt, unstable operations and developers spending time on infrastructure instead of product development.

 From DevOps to Platform Engineering

 Platform Engineering is about building a layer between developers and infrastructure.
-A good platform offers self-service solutions for CI/CD, observability, security and scaling without developers having to understand all the technical details behind it.
+A good platform provides self-service solutions for CI/CD, observability, security and scaling without developers having to understand all the technical details behind it.

 The strength of the open source community